'GHOSTS IN THE NURSERY’ – A POWERFUL EXAMPLE OF EMPATHY IN THE WORK WITH A MOTHER AND BABY – PATRICK TOMLINSON (2014)

 Date added: 30/10/20

-Since writing my last blog on empathy I found a book, which included a paper that had a big impact on my learning in the 1990s.
+Recently I found a book, which included a paper that had a big impact on my learning in the 1990s.
 I had lost the book, and after a while, it turned up on Amazon ‘used and new’.
 The paper was by Selma Fraiberg et al. (1980), ‘Ghosts in the Nursery: A Psychoanalytic Approach to the Problems of Impaired Infant-Mother Relationships’.

-The paper is about work with mothers and their babies (sometimes fathers too).
+The paper is about therapeutic work with mothers and their babies (sometimes fathers too).
 The babies were in major peril, bordering on them needing to be removed for their safety.
 The main thrust of the paper is that unresolved issues from the mothers’ conflicted pasts were preventing them from parenting their babies.
 The way forward was to work with the mother’s unconscious pain, through empathic understanding – to enable her to be in touch with her feelings.
 This would then reduce the risk of the mother’s history being re-enacted with her infant.
 It is a great example of why early intervention is so important.
 Here are a few excerpts that beautifully illustrate the quality of work, with my comments in-between,

 In every nursery there are ghosts.
 They are the visitors from the unremembered past of the parents, the uninvited guests at the christening.
 Under all favorable circumstances the unfriendly and unbidden spirits are banished from the nursery and return to their subterranean dwelling place.
 The baby makes his own imperative claim upon parental love and, in strict analogy with the fairy tales, the bonds of love protect the child and his parents against the intruders, the malevolent ghosts. (p.164)